Nyble23/Relevance-Feedback/README.md

 # Relevance-Feedback #

-We will be working on[20newsgroup dataset](https://archive.ics.uci.edu/ml/datasets/Twenty+Newsgroups)
-This dataset consists of 20 folders containing 19,997 files in total.
+We will be working on [20newsgroup dataset](https://archive.ics.uci.edu/ml/datasets/Twenty+Newsgroups) This dataset consists of 20 folders containing 19,997 files in total.

 **Rocchio Algorithm** was the relevance feedback mechanism introduced in and populrized by Salton's SMART system around 1970.